julienma/sam-fusee-launcher-xiao/README.md

 If no errors appear
 Upload (Ctrl + U).

-The trinket is ready for use.
+The SAMD Loader is ready for use.

 LED is:
-* blinking orange -> searching for Switch in RCM mode
+* Steady Blue - Failed to initialize USB on SAMD, check battery
-* red -> no Switch found
+* Quick, Steady Blinking - Ready to send, searching for Switch.
+Insert RCM jig, Hold VOL + and Press Power
-* off (except the power LED) -> finished successfully
+* Short/Long (Ta Daa!)
+Blink - Payload sent and activated.

 # Update the Payload
 download your favorit [payload](https://github.com/CTCaer/hekate/releases) as a `.bin` file.